nils-braun/b2luigi/docs/usage/installation.rst

 b2luigi and Belle II
 ---------------------

-Starting from release 04-00-00, `b2luigi` is already included in the externals.
-Follow this guid, if you want to update to the newest version nevertheless.

 1. Setup your local environment.
 You can use a local environment (installed on your machine) or a release on cvmfs.
     For example, run: